 At the time of the accident, Oscar Pina was fifty-six years old and had been a truck driver for thirty years.
 On January 27, 1988, he and another truck driver were making a delivery of diesel fuel to an army facility which happened to be a first-time customer of Chemical Express.

 The fuel storage tank at the facility was below ground and access to the tank was to be obtained by removal of a manhole cover that weighed approximately 400 pounds.
 A soldier attempted to assist Oscar Pina in lifting the manhole cover.
 The cover was lifted waist high instead of merely raising it a few inches above ground level and sliding it to the side.
 The soldier lost his grip and the cover fell on Oscar Pina causing him injury.
 Chemical Express referred him to a doctor.
 After seeing various doctors, Appellee filed a claim for workers’ compensation benefits.
 His claim was denied on the basis that Chemical Express had no workers’ compensation coverage.
 Pina did not return to work and was ultimately fired.

 Oscar Pina sued Chemical Express seeking damages alleging various and alternate theories of

-* Breach of duty of good faith and fair dealing in the delay or failure to pay workers’
+- Breach of duty of good faith and fair dealing in the delay or failure to pay workers’ compensation benefits; and

 THE JURY VERDICT